Another sunny morning with breakfast outside. We followed a

 It was cooler but still sunny and we drove to Pukehina Beach.
 We parked in an area beside the Surf Club at Dotterel Point and walked along the beach in a cool breeze.
 After lunch we walked the other direction to the entrance of the Waihi Estuary where the Dotterels nest.

-More sailing watching at breakfast time before we set out for a tiki tour of the Tauranga area.
+More sailing watching at breakfast time before we set out

 We then went to McLaren Falls really pumping after the recent rain.
 Thru the city and over the bridge to Mt Maunganui where we followed a track around the Mt for about an hour.
 The weather was great with warm sunshine.